connylabs/meowlflow/README.md

 # Serve with Sidecar
-Alternatively you can use meowlflow to serve an expressive API alongside your existing deployment.
+Alternatively, you can use meowlflow to serve an expressive API alongside your existing MLFlow model deployment.

 For example, you deploy an MLFlow model receiving inputs (eg.) at `http://127.0.0.1:5000/invocations` Then with `meowlflow` you can run a sidecar API hosted at `0.0.0.0` and port `8000`